 On a recent trip this summer when I remembered to pack the extra pillowcase, I thought it would be so much more functional if it only had a drawstring.
-Then, when I saw this adorable LAUNDRY TODAY NAKED TOMORROW SVG AND PRINTABLE from LZ, I just knew I had to customize my DIY Pillowcase Laundry Bag!
+Then, when I saw this adorable LAUNDRY TODAY NAKED TOMORROW SVG AND PRINTABLE from LZ (for free!), I just knew I had to customize my DIY Pillowcase Laundry Bag!

 Cricut® Everyday Iron-0n Vinyl

 Before I get into today’s tutorial, let’s take a minute and talk about iron-on vinyl, more specifically Cricut brand Everyday Iron-On Vinyl.

 Iron-on vinyl is also called heat transfer vinyl or HTV.
 I have only ever used the Cricut brand.
 Mostly because iron-on vinyl is a little intimidating and because it can so easily be messed up.
 I’m not trying to scare you, more like I’m just telling you that if iron-on vinyl scares you a little bit, you’re not alone!

 So, let’s take the scary out of iron-on!
 There are many types and brands of iron-on vinyl.
 Cricut has the following types: